 This voluntary field safety recall does not include the Precice titanium devices, so we are continuing to implant the original titanium Precice lengthening nails.
 We will follow our normal routine of monitoring and removal.

-If you have any questions about your care or your implant, we encourage you to contact your surgeon by email.
-We will also periodically update our RIAO ICLL family of patients through our social media platforms.
+If you have any questions about your care or your implant, we encourage you to contact your surgeon/care team.